mj-watts/michaelwatts.me-website/src/content/posts/code-input-web-component.md

 ---
 title: "One-time-password code input web component"
 pubDate: 2024-01-15
-description: "One-time-code (OTP), PIN or code input boxes (like you see when logging into PayPal, etc.), a way of doing it with a single input but appears to have 6 separate inputs"
+description: "One-time-code (OTP), PIN or code input boxes (like you see when logging into PayPal, etc.), a way of doing it with a single input but appears to have 6 separate inputs."
 author: "Michael Watts"
+readTime: 10
 tags: ["typescript", "html", "css", "web components"]
 wip: false
 ---